cedadev/nlds/docs/source/server-config/server-config.rst

             "db_passwd" : str,
             "echo": boolean
         },
-        "max_retries": int
+        default_tenancy: str,
+        default_tape_url: str
     }

-where ``logging``, ``retry_delays``, and ``print_tracebacks_fl`` are, as above, standard configurables within the NLDS consumer ecosystem. ``max_retries`` is similarly available in the cataloguer, with the same meaning as above.
+where ``logging``, ``retry_delays``, and ``print_tracebacks_fl`` are, as above, standard configurables within the NLDS consumer ecosystem. ``max_retries`` is similarly available in the cataloguer, with the same meaning as defined above.

 Here we also have two keys which control database behaviour via SQLAlchemy:
 ``db_engine`` and ``db_options``. ``db_engine`` is a string which specifies